Devansh877/Machine-Leaning-Models/README.md

 3. This is face recognition model which recognizes the face and mark attendence of individual present or absent.

 4. This project contain the Langgraph with API, Which ask user to tell their symptoms.
 Router Logic will route the correct node.
+This LangGraph project is a hospital triage assistant that asks for a symptom, uses Gemini to classify it as General, Emergency, or Mental Health, and then routes the patient to the appropriate ward.